-You must be a member of the API security group to set up or use the integration between Sage Estimating and Sage 100 Contractor.
+You need to be a member of the API security group to set up or use the integration between Sage Estimating and Sage 100 Contractor.
 Security groups are assigned under Company Security in Sage 100 Contractor.

 Important!
-To change user security settings in Sage 100 Contractor, you must be a company administrator for the company you are integrating with Sage Estimating.
+To change user security settings in Sage 100 Contractor, you need to be a company administrator for the company you are integrating with Sage Estimating.